Extra Virginity: Content

 The book opens with a panel taste test of various olive oils being conducted by the Mastri Oleari corporation, a private olive oil association in Milan, introducing the sixteen defects officially identified by the International Olive Council as preventing an oil from being labeled as "extra virgin".
 Subsequent sections of the book explain how such defective oil is often chemically altered and repackaged as extra virgin.

 Extra Virginity gives an overview of the importance of olive oil in classical antiquity, such as its use in cosmetics, bathing, and lubrication.
 Mueller describes an archaeological site on Cyprus, where an olive oil press stood in the middle of an ancient industrial complex.
 He reports that archaeologists speculate that the oil would have been used throughout the complex in various processes, such as perfume making and weaving; one archaeologist says that olive oil was as important to the ancient world as petroleum is to the modern world.
 Mueller also visits Monte Testaccio in Rome, an artificial mound full of amphorae debris bearing tituli picti, an ancient form of labeling indicating an olive oil's origin, quality, and the identities of the merchants who processed and shipped it.

 Mueller's overview of the modern olive oil industry includes a visit to a Bertolli plant in Inveruno; independent growers in Apulia, Cyprus, and California; and the monastery of New Norcia, Western Australia, founded by Spanish monks, which also produces olive oil.
 While the book is critical of many international olive oil companies, lax government regulation, and non-governmental organizations such as the International Olive Council, Mueller expresses optimism that increased olive oil consumption in such places as Australia and the United States will drive a resurgence of true extra virgin olive oil analogous to the rise of microbrewing and fine wine.

 Website

 Along with writing Extra Virginity, Mueller created a website, extravirginity.com, to promote the book and its ideas.
-The website was later renamed Truth in Olive Oil and relocated to truthinoliveoil.com; as of December 2012, the older URL redirects to the current site.
-Mueller maintains the site with content such as news and olive oil buyers' guides.
+The website was later renamed Truth in Olive Oil and relocated to truthinoliveoil.com; as of 2026, the URL redirects to his main website.
+The site had content such as news and olive oil buyers' guides.